marijapastu/Console-Finances/README.md

 ## Licence

-Please refer to the LOICENSE in the repository.
+Please refer to the LICENSE in the repository.